BA, MA, MFA

 "No one can teach inspiration.
 But we can hone our craft while we wait for inspiration to arrive."

-Jordan Hall (MFA, University of British Columbia, 2015) is an award-winning playwright and screenwriter whose work focuses on climate change, the exploration of genre and the development of the fully-realized female protagonist.
-Her work has been dubbed stellar, insightful by Plank Magazine, thoughtful by CBC Radio, and vivid, memorable by NOW.
+Jordan Hall (MFA, University of British Columbia, 2015) is an award-winning playwright and screenwriter whose work focuses on the exploration of genre, socio-political inequality, ecological crisis, and the creation of deeply-compelling female protagonists.
+Her work has been dubbed "fresh and funny" by The Daily Mail, "sharp and witty" by Broadway World, and "a zesty treat" by The Telegraph.

 Storytelling, at its core, is the art of empathy and self-knowledge.
 We create a protagonist, throw them into trouble, and ask our audience to care about that trouble and whether or not they can get themselves out of it.
 Students who want to tell stories are looking to change the world by expanding the boundaries of our empathy.